flyingmachine/brave-clojure-web/content/writing-macros.md

 In the same way that string interpolation leads to clearer and more concise code, syntax-quoting and unquoting allow us to create lists more clearly and concisely.
-Consider:
+Check out these three examples of building a list:

 ```clojure
 ;; Building a list with the list function